karanbhargava93/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (`utils.py` lines 21).
+The model contains dropout layers in order to reduce overfitting (`utils.py` lines 125 to 140).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (`model.py` lines 10-16).
+The model was trained and validated on different data sets to ensure that the model was not overfitting (`utils.py` line 90).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 #### 3. Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (`model.py` lines 120 to 141).
+The model used an adam optimizer, so the learning rate was not tuned manually however the default learning rate (0.01) wasn't giving satisfactory results so I changed it to 0.001 (`utils.py` line 146).

 #### 4. Appropriate training data